Village Safety and Walkability

 I hope the Pedestrian Safety Task Force keeps in mind that safety is the responsibility of both drivers and pedestrians.
 From a community-building and cultural perspective, in addition to the mechanics of safe streets, what will it take for us to live up to our value of walkability?

 Libby is a collaborative leader who spent her career leading change initiatives across the non-profit and health care sectors in Vermont and in the Charlotte region.
-Her recent volunteer work has included leadership on the boards of Clean Air Carolina, and the NC Infant and Young Child Mental Health Association.
-She serves on Davidson's Public Art Commission and the board of Davidson Housing Coalition.
-Libby enjoys finding win-win solutions, opportunities to learn and grow, the great outdoors, digging in the dirt, and spending time with family—including her five grandchildren.
+She currently serves on the Davidson Housing Coalition board, the Davidson Public Art Commission and as an Augustine Literacy Program volunteer tutor.
+Libby especially enjoys time with her five grandchildren, being in the great outdoors, and living in Davidson.